Superalloy: Directional solidification

 Directional solidification uses a thermal gradient to promote nucleation of metal grains on a low temperature surface, as well as to promote their growth along the temperature gradient.
 This leads to grains elongated along the temperature gradient, and significantly greater creep resistance parallel to the long grain direction.
 In polycrystalline turbine blades, directional solidification is used to orient the grains parallel to the centripetal force.
 It is also known as dendritic solidification.

 Single crystal growth

 Single crystal growth starts with a seed crystal that is used to template growth of a larger crystal.
 The overall process is lengthy, and machining is necessary after the single crystal is grown.

 Powder metallurgy

 Powder metallurgy is a class of modern processing techniques in which metals are first powdered, and then formed into the desired shape by heating below the melting point.
 This is in contrast to casting, which occurs with molten metal.
 Superalloy manufacturing often employs powder metallurgy because of its material efficiency - typically much less waste metal must be machined away from the final product—and its ability to facilitate mechanical alloying.
+The powders used in PM superalloy processing are predominantly produced by vacuum induction melting inert gas atomization (VIGA), the dominant technique for large-scale superalloy powder production.
 Mechanical alloying is a process by which reinforcing particles are incorporated into the superalloy matrix material by repeated fracture and welding.

+Powder metallurgy combined with hot isostatic pressing (PM-HIP) provides a near-net-shape processing route for nickel-based superalloys that avoids the chemical segregation and coarse grain structures typical of cast ingots.
+Gas-atomized powder is encapsulated and consolidated under high temperature and pressure, producing components with fine, homogeneous microstructures.
+The fatigue behaviour of PM-HIPed superalloys is influenced by prior particle boundaries (PPBs), which can act as preferential sites for crack initiation if not properly controlled through powder handling and HIP cycle optimisation.

+Additive manufacturing

+Laser powder bed fusion of γ′-strengthened nickel-based superalloys such as IN738LC, IN939 and CM247LC is complicated by their high susceptibility to cracking.
+These alloys are often described as "non-weldable" because their high γ′ volume fraction promotes several cracking mechanisms during processing: solidification cracking (hot tearing) in the melt pool, strain-age cracking during post-process heat treatment, and liquation cracking in the heat-affected zone.
+A review of laser powder bed fusion of γ′-strengthened superalloys found that cracking tendency is governed by the interplay of alloy chemistry, solidification conditions and residual stress, with crack-free processing generally requiring tight control of process parameters and, in many cases, alloy composition modification.

+Direct energy deposition (DED) and laser cladding are also used to repair worn or cracked superalloy turbine components, such as high-pressure turbine blades, by depositing superalloy powder onto the damaged region; laser powder cladding has been applied to restore eroded blade tips and edge cracks, extending service life at lower cost than component replacement.